graceegal/flask-warbler/README.md

 Tests are run using unittest.
 To run the tests, follow the steps below:

 1. Open a terminal.
+2. Ensure you are in warbler directory: `cd flask-warbler`.
+3. Create and activate virtual environment (follow steps 3-5 from "Getting Started").
-2. Run `FLASK_DEBUG=False python -m unittest` to execute the tests.
+4. Run `FLASK_DEBUG=False python -m unittest` to execute the tests.

 ## Tech Stack